crosscompute/crosscompute-docs/docs/publishing-platform/README.md

 # Publishing Platform

-Deploy your report, tool, widget, dashboard, wizard to thousands of concurrent users.
+Deploy your report, tool, widget, dashboard, form to thousands of concurrent users.